du-cki/comet/README.md

 ## Setup

-The setup guide has now been moved to the [wiki](/wiki).
+The setup guide has now been moved to the [wiki](https://github.com/du-cki/comet/wiki).

 ## Honorable mentions

-- This service does not do any sort of media optimization/compression as if now, however this is planned for the future.
+- This service does not do any sort of media optimization/compression as of now, however this is planned for the future.
-- You can save alot of bandwidth and make it more snappier if you have a caching layer, I.E cloudflare caching the images.
+- You can save a lot of bandwidth and make it more snappier if you have a caching layer, I.E cloudflare caching the images.

 ## Development